w3c/ServiceWorker/explainer.md

   // Add Cache to the global so it can be used later during onfetch this.caches.set(shellCacheName, shellResources);

-  if (!this.caches.has(contentCacheName)) {
+  // Prepare an additional cache that we can add items to later if (!this.caches.has(contentCacheName)) {
     this.caches.set(contentCacheName, new Cache());
   }